Food and Journeys®

 All the ingredients you need to make Swedish blueberry crumble pie at home.

-• Blueberries – rinsed and dried parts removed.
+• Blueberries – rinsed and drained; dried ones (or stems) removed.

-• Sugar – regular granulated white sugar is excellent for this recipe.
+• Sugar – you only need it for the crumble, so regular granulated white sugar is great.

-• Potato flour – crucial to control the juices from the blueberries.
+• Potato flour – crucial to thicken the juices from the blueberries, and cornstarch is an excellent alternative.

 • Butter – cubed and chilled.

-• Flour – all-purpose flour is all you need for this blueberry crumble pie.
+• Flour – all-purpose flour is all you need for this blueberry dessert with oats.

 • Salt – just use your favorite brand.